 5. Do Consider Including a Double Opt-In

-If you want to be extra cautious, include a double opt-in feature requiring your customers to confirm that they’re agreeing to receive your messaging.
+If you want to be extra cautious, include a double opt-in feature requiring your customers to confirm that they agree to receive your message.
 Although this is not required by law, it’s a surefire way to ensure your customers understand the terms and conditions.

-Doing so is as simple as asking customers to confirm their subscription by replying with “Yes” or “Y.” This double opt-in message will come as a follow-up text to the initial subscription welcome text.
+Doing so is as simple as asking customers to confirm their subscription by replying with “Yes” or “Y.” This double opt-in message will be a follow-up to the initial subscription welcome text.

 It may seem counterintuitive to ask for consent twice, but there are instances where single opt-in subscribers may claim they didn’t realize that texting you would give you permission to text back.
-This ensures that you have a solid list of folks truly consenting to receive your communications.
+This ensures you have a solid list of folks who consent to receive your communications.

 6. Do Make Sure Opting Out Is an Ongoing Option

-Texting “STOP” has pretty much become the universal signal for opting out of a subscription list, but it’s important that you convey this to your customers beyond the initial welcome text.
-At any point, your customers must be able to decide to stop receiving marketing texts from you.
+Texting “STOP” has become the universal signal for opting out of a subscription list, but you must convey this to your customers beyond the initial welcome text.
+At any point, your customers must be able to stop receiving marketing texts from you.

-If your customer texts “STOP,” you are not in violation of the TCPA if you send one follow-up text confirming that the customer has opted out.
-This message might say something like, “You have been successfully unsubscribed & will no longer receive any more messages.
+If your customer texts “STOP,” you are not violating the TCPA if you send one follow-up text confirming that the customer has opted out.
+This message might say, “You have been successfully unsubscribed & will no longer receive any more messages.
 Text START to resubscribe.
 Msg & data rates may apply.”

 7. Do Honor Your Terms

-Your customers expect you to be true to your word, and if you aren’t, they might take their business elsewhere.
-If you say you’ll only send out five messages a month, stick to that number (or less).
-And if your customer decides to opt out, immediately remove them from your subscription list.
-Not only does this help you respect your customers, but it helps keep you in line with the law as well.
+Your customers expect you to be true to your word; if you aren’t, they might take their business elsewhere.
+If you say you’ll only send out five messages monthly, stick to that number (or less).
+And if your customer decides to opt-out, immediately remove them from your subscription list.
+Not only does this help you respect your customers, but it also helps keep you in line with the law.

 8. Do Familiarize Yourself with the Law

-At the end of the day, a big part of being compliant revolves around giving your customers clear opt-in and opt-out instructions, as your customers should be free to join or remove themselves from your marketing list as they wish.
-For more pro tips on creating a successful (and compliant!) text campaign, check out our SMS marketing guide.
+A big part of being compliant revolves around giving your customers clear opt-in and opt-out instructions, as your customers should be free to join or remove themselves from your marketing list as they wish.
+Check out our SMS marketing guide for more pro tips on creating a successful (and compliant!) text campaign.

 Try SMS Marketing for Yourself